 Because the public receives much of its information regarding District programs, policies and operations through the media, it is important that the District provide the media with the most complete and accurate sources of information available.
 Thus, the General Manager or his designee shall serve as the District's primary spokesperson and the media's primary source of contact with the District.
 Media inquiries about official District business, including requests for explanations of District policy, should be directed to the General Manager or his designee.
+Press releases and any other media communications are coordinated as part of the District's communications strategy and should therefore be prepared by and at the direction of the General Manager or his designee, including opinion/editorial pieces, which are reserved to address timely or critical topics, including matters of greater urgency, sensitivity or public interest.

-Board member communications with the media in which the District is a subject matter of discussion shall be clearly identified as an expression of personal opinion of the individual Board member who is expressing his or her opinion to the media.
+Any Board member communications with the media, including the submission of opinion/editorial pieces by a Board member or members, in which the District is a subject matter of discussion shall be clearly identified as an expression of personal opinion of the individual Board member who is expressing his or her opinion to the media in accordance with Use of Title/Advocacy on Non-Board Approved Matters and as such should not use District time or resources.